B45T13N/B45T13N/README.md

 🌱 I can work in Paris or full remote.
 I worked with Php Laravel, and VueJS.
-Aswell I maintaied website on NodeJS during my work.
+Aswell I maintaied website on NodeJS during my work (info-retraite.com and subdomains).
 I like to work with Php, C#, Python or Javascript because I prefer the back end although I don't mind working on the front end.
 I'm curious to learn the front end and differents animations so I check Codrops website to learn good ones.
 I like to solve diffrents problems or learn differents languages on FreeCodeCamp, HackerRank or Codingame.